 A Tale of Two Federales

 For an FAA air traffic controller, showing up to work was pretty much mandatory.
 The stresses of not getting paid compounded with a very stressful job.
 Their jobs have also been classified as 'non-essential'.
-Public relations needs to do a better on the verbiage here.
+Our federal PR department needs to do a better on the verbiage here.

 On the other side of the spectrum (the ones that didn't have to show up to work), we have the well-rested FDA medical-device inspector that hasn't been to work since Christmas.
 One such employee told me he hasn't felt this good and relaxed in years.